1. Players must ensure the site is included on our list of approved websites found on the ADR dispute form.

 6. Players must submit a concise, clear and to the point summary of the circumstances of their dispute which will allow eCOGRA to provide the best service.
 Superfluous, nonessential, redundant correspondence will only serve to impede progress.

-7. There is no need for the player to initially include copies of correspondence to/from the approved licence holder with the dispute form, this information will be requested by eCOGRA at the appropriate time if required.
+7. There is no need for the player to initially include copies of correspondence to/from the approved licence holder with the dispute form, this information will be requested by eCOGRA on acceptance of the dispute.

 8. eCOGRA will make every effort to conclude the dispute resolution process within ninety days of receiving the dispute and all other relevant information to enable the dispute to be processed.